 Most access points have one of two types of antennas – Directional or Omni-directional.
 Directional sends a more focused RF signal like how headlights on a car illuminate the road.
 Omni-directional sends a 360-degree signal that covers a wider area and is the most common antenna used in warehouse applications.
 In certain instances, like when pallet racking is used and it reaches up very near to where the access points are installed in the ceiling, Omni-directional antennas may only provide coverage to the top couple rows and not be able to reach devices near the floor.
 In this scenario, directional antennas may provide better coverage, or the access points may need to be relocated to more open areas of the warehouse where the signal can reach further.

 4. Access Point Configuration

 The configuration of the access points is another factor critical to the effectiveness and performance of the network.
 Omni-directional antennas that can see each other can get adjacent channel interference.
 Turning down the power in the access point can help with the interference between them, but it may cause another issue of not enough signal strength being supplied to reach devices on the ground.
 Keeping up to date with the latest firmware on both the access points and the devices connecting to them will also keep the two working well with one another.

 Best Way to Fix Problems with Warehouse Wi-Fi

 Prevent them!
 The single most effective way to prevent warehouse Wi-Fi problems is by proper planning.
-The absolute best way to plan is have a wireless site survey performed by a professional organization.
+The absolute best way to plan is to have a wireless site survey performed by a professional organization.
 Warehouse management solutions are meant to be efficient and save time and effort.
-The four warehouse Wi-Fi problems listed above cause workers to be frustrated and inefficient and often lead to data related integrity issues.
-The time, effort, and expense to fix the outcome of these problems is far greater than the additional planning and the up-front expense to build a wireless infrastructure the right way.
+The four warehouse Wi-Fi problems listed above cause workers to be frustrated and inefficient and often lead to data-related integrity issues.
+The time, effort, and expense to fix the outcome of these problems are far greater than the additional planning and the up-front expense to build a wireless infrastructure the right way.